Loading Reloaded

 As a general note, this is not be best place for bug reports or questions.

-I've setup a discussion list exactly for that , so it's easier to follow.
+I've setup a exactly for that , so it's easier to follow.
 I'd ask to post questions over there.

 Thanks Arthur